Amazon plays tough ahead of Seattle tax vote that could cost it $20 million

 "I can confirm that pending the outcome of the head tax vote by City Council, Amazon has paused all construction planning on our Block 18 project in downtown Seattle and is evaluating options to sub-lease all space in our recently leased [Rainier] Square building," Amazon Vice President Drew Herdener said in a statement.

-The City Council is likely to vote on the proposal on May 15, according to a spokesperson for the council.
-The council declined to comment on Amazon's actions this week.
-The Seattle Times editorial columnist Brier Dudley first reported the company's decision to pause construction.
+The City Council is likely to vote on the proposal on May 15, according to its spokesperson.

+In a response to Amazon's move, four council members who support the proposal noted that it would affect an estimated 585 of Seattle's largest businesses, raising an estimated $75 million a year.

+"[B]ut Amazon made the conversation about them when they expressed their intentions to pause construction on their new office tower pending a vote on our Progressive Tax on Business," they said in a statement.

 Related: Seattle's proposed tax to fight homelessness may hit Amazon